cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Organization/Organization Settings/SAML SSO/saml-migration.md

 If you want to set up a new application, see the [general workflow](/platform-deep-dive/organization/organization-settings/saml-sso/#general-configuration-workflow) and configuration parameters for [OneLogin](/platform-deep-dive/organization/organization-settings/saml-sso/#onelogin).

-## Troubleshoot Your SAML SSO Configuration
+## Troubleshooting

-If the updated SAML configuration doesn't work, see our [troubleshooting tips](/platform-deep-dive/organization/organization-settings/saml-sso/#troubleshoot-your-saml-sso-configuration).
+See our general [troubleshooting tips](/platform-deep-dive/organization/organization-settings/saml-sso/#troubleshoot-your-saml-sso-configuration) for SAML configurations.

-When updating your existing SAML configuration, ensure that:
+When updating your existing SAML setup, ensure that:

 - The **ACS URL** and **Entity ID** are correct in the IdP system.
 - The **Relay State** in the IdP system is blank.
 We no longer support it in the new SAML implementation.